 As part of our complete review of the Sprite shower filter, we’ll also compare Sprite vs Culligan vs Aquasana vs Berkey.
 We already reviewed all of these filters and have a deep understanding of how each filter works.

-Let’s start by exploring the core features of the Sprite and the current Sprite shower filter reviews to see what current owners have to say.
+Let’s start by exploring the core features of the Sprite and the current Sprite shower filter info to see what you can expect.

 Sprite Shower Filter Features & Overview